 The runner up of the 10th Founder Showcase, Yumvy’s cooking companion app is one of the most popular cooking apps in the Windows App Store.

-After competing onstage in the Demo Table Competition, this social travel application raised $2.4 million in a round that included Khosla Ventures and Yahoo Co-Founder Jerry Yang.
+After competing onstage in the Demo Table Competition, this social travel application raised $2.4 million and then was acquired by Google.

 11th Founder Showcase (Q3 2012)

 After winning the 11th Showcase, the mobile app for salespeople gained acceptance into the Alchemist Accelerator, and has since raised $2m plus.

 The fertility app, which was the runner up at the 11th Showcase, has raised over $1.6m, and recently announced helping over 10,000 women get pregnant.

 Cont3nt.com, a real-time market for photo and video journalism, raised an undisclosed seed round from CIT GAP Funds.

 Winner of the first ever CrowdPitch Competition, this local activity app has gone onto raise over $1.1m in funding from top angels.